• R v CB & Others – Murder – Luton Crown Court

 Mr. Syed T Shah was instructed to take the conduct of this case and to represent the individual accused of attempting to murder his partner, whom it was alleged he had stabbed multiple times.

 • Presently instructed to represent four individuals accused of terrorism offences in Sri Lanka.
 Individuals were stopped in Luton Airport, whilst entering into the UK.
-All four have received bail by the counter terrorism unit.
+All four have received bail by the counter terrorism unit whilst investigation is ongoing.

 • R v IA – Terrorism – Old Bailey (Central Criminal Court)